OwnID/ownid-android-sdk/docs/sdk-direct-integration-view.md

 }
 ```

-### Start the Elite Flow
+### Start the Elite

-To start a Elite Flow, call the `start()` function.
+To start a Elite, call the `start()` function.
 You can define event handlers for specific actions and responses within the authentication flow.
 They allow to customize behavior when specific events occur.

 ```kotlin
 OwnId.start {